enonic/release-tools/generate-changelog/README.md

             Ignore the YouTrack Changelog field check.

         -p <gitDirectoryPath>
-            Path of the Git repository (default value is .git).
+            Path of the Git repository (default value is the current directory).

         -s <since>
             Since the provided Git reference.